Florian Billant

-Florian Billant (born July 7, 1996, Gravelines) is a French handball player, was in favor of the French HC Dunkerque.
+Florian Billant (born July 7, 1996, Gravelines) is a French handball player, who has played his entire career for French club HC Dunkerque.

 In 2015, in Brazil as part of the national team of France U21 won the world title.
 In 2016 he participated in the European Championship among youth (U20), where the French team won a bronze medal, played 7 games and scored 21 goal.